Office of Student Engagement

 Contribute and invest your time, energy and talents by volunteering in one of our local and global community service opportunities.
 Our office hosts a variety of programs to help you connect to the area community.
 Get involved in the following programs:

 - Service Saturdays are monthly service projects that are held on the first Saturday of each month, September through April from 10am-12pm at various non-profit locations in the community.

-- Manages MSU BreaksAway, a spring break service trip program, which sends MSU student groups across the U.S. to volunteer during their spring break to meet community needs.
+- MSU BreaksAway is a spring break service trip program, which sends MSU student groups across the U.S. to volunteer during their spring break to meet community needs.

 - Catapalooza is our fall welcome event for all MSU students and their families to introduce MSU, student organizations, and the Bozeman area business and non-profit communities.

 - Day of Student Recognition is a campus-wide awards ceremony held each spring recognizing students for their outstanding achievements in both service and leadership.

 Join or start a student organization.
 MSU hosts more than 250 Registered Student Organizations that reflect the diverse interests of our student body-everything from club sports to cultural organizations.
 The OSE serves as a resource to campus student organizations providing student leader and faculty/staff advisor training and support.

 Participate in an exciting variety of campus programs and events brought to you by your student fee dollars.
 Students plan concerts, comedians, homecoming activities, and more!

 Additional serviced supported by your student fees include:

 The Associated Students of Montana State University (ASMSU) and Cromwell Law are excited to offer limited scope legal assistance services to MSU-Bozeman and Gallatin Valley College students.
 If you are a student taking 7 or more credits a semester, you are entitled to extremely affordable legal services.